-- 1. The Adjudication Phase is governed by APM 150. - 2.
-When a non-Senate faculty Respondent rejects the proposed discipline or early resolution, the Chancellor or Chancellor's Designee shall issue a Notice of Action that meets the requirements of APM 150-32-e. - 3.
-The Respondent may file a grievance pursuant to APM 140.
-The time frames and all other provisions of APM 140 shall apply. - a.
-If the proposed discipline in a Notice of Intent includes dismissal that results in an early termination of a non-Senate faculty Respondent's academic appointment, the Respondent may request an Academic Senate hearing on the dismissal only, pursuant to Standing Order of the Regents 103.9, APM 150 and Academic Senate Bylaw 337.
-A non-Senate faculty appointee is entitled to select only one grievance review mechanism.
+- 1. The Adjudication Phase is governed by APM-150. - 2.
+When a non-Senate faculty Respondent rejects the proposed discipline or early resolution, the Chancellor or Chancellor's Designee shall issue a Notice of Action that meets the requirements of APM 150-32-e.